 Our validation technique is parameterized by the schema description.
-Thereby we expect that it will be straightforward to support, for instance, WML or VoiceXML which are used for alternative interaction methods, in place of XHTML.
-Rather that using DTD, we apply a novel schema language, Document Structure Description 2.0 (DSD2) [Møller 2002].
+Thereby we expect that it will be straightforward to support for instance WML or VoiceXML which are used for alternative interaction methods, in place of XHTML.
+Rather that using DTD, we apply a novel schema language, Document Structure Description 2.0 (DSD2) [27].
 This schema language is more expressive than DTD, so more validity requirements can be formalized.
-The expressive power of DSD2 is comparable to that of W3C's XML Schema [Thompson et al. 2001], but DSD2 is significantly simpler, which is indicated below and substantiated in more detail in [Klarlund et al. 2002].
-Because of its expressiveness and simplicity, DSD2 is an ideal choice for the present application.
+The expressive power of DSD2 is comparable to that of W3C's XML Schema [36], but DSD2 is significantly simpler, as indicated below.